-The words in the previous paragraphs may sound harsh and disparaging to those that may disagree with these predictions.
-They are not.
-I believe that every person I have met in the emergency planning and preparedness industry has had true and honorable intentions.
-They are sincerely trying to come up with a game plan to prevent or respond to a horrific scenario that is almost impossible to wrap your brain around.
+I believe that every person I have met in the emergency planning and preparedness industry has true and honorable intentions.
+They are sincerely trying to come up with a game plan to prevent or respond to a horrific scenario that is almost impossible to wrap their brain around.

 Most Emergency Response Planners erroneously use their previous experience dealing with natural disasters like Hurricane Katrina as a launching point for their emergency response to a grid down scenario.
-Dealing with a severe, but localized, natural disaster like Hurricane Katrina, where you have entire federal agencies, the national guard, millions of volunteers, metric tons of civilian food and water donations, a functioning interstate trucking system, unlimited federal funds and the full weight and ingenuity of the American populace working together to find a solution and provide assistance to those in need.
-These emergency response plans have ZERO BASIS IN REALITY for performing the same tasks in a world without electricity!
+Dealing with a severe, but localized, natural disaster like Hurricane Katrina, where you have entire federal agencies, the national guard, millions of volunteers, metric tons of civilian food and water donations, a functioning interstate trucking system, unlimited federal funds and the full weight and ingenuity of the American populace working together to find a solution and aid those in need, is completely different These emergency response plans have ZERO BASIS IN REALITY for performing the same tasks in a world without electricity!
 Every aspect of human life today, and by default, every aspect of emergency response is run by electricity.
 Nearly every aspect of State, Federal, and Military emergency response agencies are run by and wholly reliant on electricity.
 Their plans simply will not work without electricity, open lines of communication, and coordinating relief from outside organizations.
 The long-term Plan of Action reports and recommendations, the ones I've seen, are generally written with logistical holes so massive you could drive a Mack truck through them.